-“I don’t know where my partner and I stand yet,” says Jo, who is attempting recover from her husband’s infidelity after 13 years of marriage.
+“I don’t know where my partner and I stand yet,” says Jo, who is attempting to recover from her husband’s infidelity after 13 years of marriage.
 “But it is a little easier knowing that there’s some sort of symmetry to what I, and we, need to do.
 I didn’t even know where to start when I first found out about the affair.
 Then, after going to see a counselor, I had a little more clarity.
 I still don’t know where we’ll end up, or even if we’ll end up there together.
-But, I have a little more confidence that, either way, I will heal from this.”
+But, I have a little more confidence that either way, I will heal from this.”

 For more expert videos please subscribe to our Youtube Channel.
 Click here.

 How To Recover From An Affair And Move Forward – Expert Tips